KeigoTanabe/pols602/README.md

 ## Quantitative Political Analysis (POLS 602)

-This repository contains sample R codes and materials from recitations I taught for the class.
+This repository contains sample R codes and materials from recitation sessions.